will1410/cataloging-training/on_order_records/on-order_item.md

-# Adding an "On order" record for an upcoming Title
+# Adding an "On order" item record for an upcoming title

 1. First search for a title using the ["Searching for a title"](../searching-for-a-title.md) instructions.